Short URL for this page:

 [decorative delimiter]

-21 Circular dated Cedar Keys, June 13th, 1842, signed Indicates a West Point graduate and gives his Class.S.
+21 Circular dated Cedar Keys, June 13th, 1842, signed Indicates a West Point graduate, Class of 1815: a link to his biographical entry in Cullum's Register.S.
 Cooper, Assistant Adjutant General, and Orders No. 25 (Colonel Worth) dated Cedar Keys, July 25th, 1842.

 [decorative delimiter]